How to Handle Tenant CAM Disputes

 Step 3: Analyze CAM Expenses

-Perform a thorough analysis of the CAM expenses under scrutiny.
+Perform a thorough analysis of the CAM expenses.
 Review financial records, invoices, receipts, pro-rata share calculations, and other relevant documentation.
 It is crucial to ascertain whether the expenses fall within the scope of CAM expenses as outlined in the lease agreement.
 Presenting these records to the tenant can help clarify any confusion and demonstrate transparency in your billing practices.
 STRATAFOLIO recommends consulting with an accountant or legal professional to ensure accuracy.

 Step 4: Engage in Mediation